 \subsection{Discretisation Maps Properties}

-When it comes to checking that our scheme preserves certain structures we will need several hypotheses.
-These are based on formal calculations that are performed when deriving the relevant properties. \begin{hypothesis} The smoothing, or covarience, operator of the noise is a self adjoint Hilbert Schmidt Operator $ \Phi:L^2\rightarrow H^2 $ which is symmetric in it's Fourier coefficients, i.e.
+When verifying that our scheme preserves certain structures, we will need several hypotheses.
+These are based on formal calculations that are performed when deriving the relevant properties. \begin{hypothesis} The smoothing, or covariance, operator of the noise is a self-adjoint Hilbert-Schmidt operator $ \Phi:L^2\rightarrow H^2 $, which is symmetric in its Fourier coefficients, i.e.

-\end{hypothesis} \begin{remark} An example of $ \Phi $ with the required properties is given by,
+\end{hypothesis} \begin{remark} An example of $\ \Phi $ with the required properties is given by,

-and this indeed provides the required regularity to the noise if we consider first order Taylor expansions of the kernel. \end{remark}
+and this indeed provides the required regularity to the noise if we consider first-order Taylor expansions of the kernel. \end{remark}

-\begin{scheme} We introduce the following scheme as the stochastic extension of the Runge-Kutta resonance based scheme for the NLSE:
+\begin{scheme} We introduce the following scheme as the stochastic extension of the Runge-Kutta resonance-based scheme for the NLSE:

-where $D = \set{(p,q,r):0 \leq p,q,r \leq S}$ and
+where $D = \set{(p,q,r):0 \leq p,q,r \leq S},$ and